 Table 4.3: Transport properties of high density and low density samples shown in figure 4.4c.

-In summary, the density data shows that the model is a good approximation in the Nd > n regime.
+In summary, the density data show that the model is a good approximation in the Nd > n regime.
 At low densities, Nd ~ n as expected.
 However, experimentally this density dependence on donor concentration and spacer thickness is valid only for smaller spacer thicknesses (<10nm in our QW structures).
 Higher density structures have enhanced mobilities due to increased screening effects.
 As the density becomes lower, the mobility of carriers is limited by ionized impurity scattering.

 4.5 Aharonov- Bohm Oscillations in InGaAs/InAlAs Rings

-4.5.1 Aharonov- Bohm Effect in Mesoscopic Devices
+4.5.1 Aharonov- Bohm effect in mesoscopic devices

 In the mesoscopic regime, the intermediate scale between microscopic and macroscopic, electrons have both wave-like and particle-like behavior.
 Exploring quantum interference of electrons in the mesoscopic scale has become important in quantum information processing, fabrication of mesoscopic interferometers and understanding mesoscopic physics.
 The Aharonov- Bohm(AB) effect, observed in mesoscopic scale structures, provides a mechanism for tuning the quantum mechanical phase of an electron wave by means of an electric or magnetic field and controls the switching action in quantum interference devices.
 The simplest geometry to observe the AB effect is a ring structure shown in figure 4.539.